HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-02.md

 ## Prerequisites

 - Lab 01 completed
-- You Domino server running
+- Your Domino server running
 - Database [ApprovalCentral.nsf](../downloads/ApprovalCentral.zip) deployed to your server.

 ## Steps in creating a schema and scope in Quick Config